soleinik/real-time-comm/README.md

 However, the [Payload](./client/src/comm/payload.rs#L11) contains timestamp that can be used to programmatically measure delay (and, probably, display it in the window itself (this is not done)).

-Another, interesting for me exersise, would be to try [WebRTC](https://crates.io/crates/webrtc) as comm protocol (just for kicks and diff teck stack comparisons)
+Another (interesting) exersise, would be to try [WebRTC](https://crates.io/crates/webrtc) as comm protocol (just for kicks and diff teck stack comparisons)